Table of contents

 - set:html Attribute: We use the set:html attribute to set the inner HTML of the

-that returns JSON-LD data.
+<script>tag with the result of our mini JavaScript code:JSON.stringify(...)that returns JSON-LD data.
 This attribute is a powerful feature of Astro that allows you to dynamically set HTML content based on JavaScript values.

 How to Test JSON-LD Schema